 People who have deferred Social Security benefit payments must enroll in Part B during an enrollment period.
 An Initial Enrollment Period occurs three months before turning 65, the month of the birthday and three months following.
 There is also a general enrollment period, from January 1 to March 31.

 If a person enrolls late, i.e., outside of enrollment periods, there is a penalty charged.
 A fee will be added to the monthly cost of Part B for the remainder of the coverage period.

 If a person is still working and has deferred Social Security benefit payments but wants to switch healthcare coverage to Medicare, Part B enrollment is not automatic.
 In this case, the person must enroll during a specified enrollment period.
 It is possible to delay enrollment in Part B if the person has coverage elsewhere.
 In this case, there will be no penalty.

 No wonder people are confused!
 Medicare Rights strongly supports a bi-partisan act introduced in Congress last year.
 The Beneficiary Enrollment Notification and Eligibility Simplification Act (BENES) would notify individuals clearly about enrollment rules and how Medicare works with other insurance.

-The second most frequent issue people called about concerned denials of coverage for necessary medical services.
-Most dealt with Medicare Advantage (40%), followed by Part D (35%), Part B (35%) and Part A (9%).
+The second most frequent issue people called about was denials of coverage for necessary medical services.
+Most dealt with Medicare Advantage (40%), followed by Part D (35%), Part B (35%), and Part A (9%).